teamplify/teamplify-runner/README.md

 # Updates

 Teamplify installation consists of the Teamplify runner and the Teamplify product itself, which is shipped in the form of Docker images.
-We follow the concept of rolling updates, so we release updates often (up to a few times a week).
 We recommend that you use the most recent version to keep up with the latest features and bugfixes.
 The update process consists of two steps:

 1. Update Teamplify runner: